 Today, we are going to investigate this feature in-depth and learn how to create cascading drop down lists that display choices depending on the value selected in first dropdown.
 To put it differently, we will make an Excel data validation list based on the value of another list.

-Making a dependent drop-down lists in Excel is easy.
+Making a multi-level dependent drop-down lists in Excel is easy.
 All you need is a few named ranges and the INDIRECT formula.
-This method works with all versions of Excel 2019, 2016, 2013, 2010 and earlier.
+This method works with all versions of Excel 365 - 2010 and earlier.

 First off, type the entries you want to appear in the drop-down lists, each list in a separate column.
 For example, I'm creating a cascading dropdown of fruit exporters and column A of my source sheet (Fruit) includes the items of the first dropdown and 3 other columns list the items for the dependent dropdowns.